-With American Muslim Consumers spending approaching USD 125 billion, for businesses not to take a serious look at this segment, will not be in the best interest of their shareholders.
-This was pretty evident at the 3rd edition of the American Muslim Consumers Conference (AMCC).
+With American Muslim Consumers spending approaching USD 125 billion, for businesses not to take a serious look at this segment will not be in the best interest of their shareholders.
+This was evident at the 3rd edition of the American Muslim Consumers Conference (AMCC).
 It was also obvious that AMCC is on a pioneering path to build itself as the premier platform to bring all stakeholders to facilitate the development of this segment in the US.

-For the American businesses needing further evidence, DinarStandard's groundbreaking report on the American Muslim Consumers, a summary of which Rafi-uddin Shikoh presented at the conference, is the place to start.
+For American businesses needing further evidence, DinarStandard's groundbreaking report on American Muslim Consumers, a summary of which Rafi-uddin Shikoh presented at the conference, is the place to start.
 This will allow both big and small businesses to re-think their business and marketing strategies to address the needs of the growing American Muslim consumers.